cen-ai/program-y/README.md

 Cen is  minded – watched over – by humans who will attempt to improve on the answers given by the AI in real time.
 Help us improve the system.

-If you get a good response type + and any comment e.g.
+If you get a good response type + and any comment e.g.,<br/>
-+ great answer thanks.
+ +great answer thanks.

-Or bad,
+Or bad,<br/>
  - kinda gives you away as a robot
 But you can also just type + and –

-Or even several plusses or minuses, we’ll get the idea.
+Or even several plusses or minuses, we’ll get the idea.<br/>
 +++ brilliant

 If you wish to 'Mind' the realtime responses made by Cen contact us for a login.